googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

 ### Passing Arguments

-In older releases, certain required arguments would be passed as positional arguments, while most optional arguments would be passed as keyword arguments.
+In older releases, required arguments would be passed as positional method arguments, while most optional arguments would be passed as keyword arguments.

 With the 1.0 release, all RPC arguments are passed as keyword arguments,